colons/words/articles/being-reimu/article.markdown

 ----

 Disembarking from a London Underground train, we meet *That Guy*.
 That Guy is heading home from his Important Job.
-That Guy is white and middle-aged.
+That Guy is white and middle-aged and wearing a suit.
 That Guy is boarding the train at the door we are leaving from.
 That Guy does not have long before we will be out of his life forever, but That Guy very much wants us to know that He Has Feelings About This.

 “Psh,” he snorts with powerful indignation.
 “I *hope* that's fancy dress.”